 Briefly describe your journey as a teacher.

-Why did you decide to specialise in Business and Economics?
+Why did you decide to teach Business, Economics and History?

 What makes BISL such a unique place to work?

 For me, it is the smaller class sizes and the opportunity to provide students with a more individual or customised approach to teaching and learning.
 Since I am currently teaching mainly to sixth formers, I feel that it is especially important to guide them through their independent learning and to encourage them to take greater responsibility for themselves.
 This will make them better prepared for the next part of their journey through higher education or into the workplace.

 How would you describe a typical day at BISL?

 I know this is a cliché, but there really is no typical day at school.
 This is my third year at BISL and I have learned to “expect the unexpected” pretty much on a daily basis.
 I tend to arrive at school early in the morning so that I can review my lesson plans for the day and respond to any important emails.
 Before you know it, it’s time for form, followed by a mixed timetable of teaching my three different subjects, various supervision duties, marking and planning.
 This year I have also taken over the responsibility for planning and organising the Adventure Days trips which has provided me with a fresh challenge which I have very much enjoyed.

 What is the best part of your day at BISL?

 Without question, my biggest satisfaction is when I know I have made a real impact on students’ learning.
 You know, the type of lessons where you might be teaching some really tricky concepts and by the end of the lesson you can see that the students have not only understood everything but enjoyed their learning experience too.